Sinus Augmentation Wilmington, DE

 As the bone recedes, the sinus cavity can expand, leaving even less bone to support a dental implant.
 A lack of sufficient bone makes it difficult to place implants in the upper jaw, especially in the back of the mouth, where the sinuses are most prominent.

 A sinus lift procedure is designed to address this issue by creating space in the sinus cavity and filling it with bone graft material.
-This bone graft material encourages new bone growth, providing a stable foundation for dental implants.
-Essentially, sinus augmentation rebuilds the jawbone, creating the ideal conditions for implant placement and helping you regain your ability to chew and smile with confidence.
+This bone graft material encourages new bone growth and provides a stable foundation for dental implants.
+Essentially, sinus augmentation rebuilds the jawbone.
+It creates the ideal conditions for implant placement and helping you regain your ability to chew and smile with confidence.

 Who Is a Candidate for Sinus Augmentation?